-The setup process for Files Connect differs for cloud-based and on-premises external data sources.
+With Files Connect, Salesforce users can access, share, and search external data from systems like Google Drive or SharePoint.
+The setup process differs for cloud-based and on-premises external data sources.

 Tip: For detailed visuals, tips, and troubleshooting, see the Files Connect Setup Guide and User Guide.